kfitz/presentations.kfitz.info/utk.md

 ![Screenshot of hcommons.social](images/mastodon.png)<!-- .element height="85%" width="85%" -->
 <small>hcommons.social</small>

-Note: Even more, we are working to build and sustain new kinds of platforms that will allow for rich conversations among members of our community and between that community and the rest of the world.
+Note: We are also working to build and sustain the kinds of new platforms and services that will allow for rich conversations among members of our community and between that community and the rest of the world.
+A year ago, seeing the handwriting on the wall for the platform formerly known as Twitter (and frankly having suffered through quite a number of unhappy years there before the beginning of the end), we launched hcommons.social, a Hometown-flavored Mastodon instance, in the hopes of providing a collegial, community-oriented space for informal communication among scholars and practitioners everywhere.
+We currently have just over 2000 users on our instance who are connecting with users throughout the Fediverse, and we support those users through a strong moderation policy and code of conduct.
+We also work to ensure that new policies and processes are discussed with that community before they’re implemented.

-- All of this becomes especially acute as we ponder one of the common descriptors that we apply to the platforms and tools we build; we want them to be understood to be "academy owned," which we often use as a shorthand for projects and infrastructures that are not for profit, that are values enacted, and that serve the public good.
-"Academy owned" also has deep implications for platform governance; our projects can only serve the public good if they are accountable to that public, rather than to shareholders.
+## openness matters

+Note:
+- from here: some stuff from “openness matters” on avoiding walled gardens
+- accountability and the idea that we’re responsible to our users
-- We're committed, then, as a matter of principle, to providing alternatives to the many platforms that purport to make scholarly work more accessible but in fact serve as mechanisms of corporate data capture, extracting value from creators and institutions for private rather than public gain.
+- these two things come together for us in our commitment to provide alternatives to the many platforms that purport to make scholarly work more accessible but in fact serve as mechanisms of corporate data capture, extracting value from creators and institutions for private rather than public gain.
-- and then to hcommons.social? how ownership matters in all our platforms?

 - but: we aren't a perfect alternative either, and this is where we need to get down into the dirty underside of infrastructure
+- We're running the Commons on AWS, or Amazon Web Services
+- Why?
+AWS provides a suite of servers and tools that help us not just make our platform available but also help keep it stable and secure
+- (images/aws.png –- statista) Amazon’s revenue from AWS passed $80 billion in 2022, and as of today, (images/aws3.png – built with) AWS hosts 42 percent of the top 100,000 websites and 25 percent of the top 1MM
-	- We're running the Commons out of AWS and I'm not happy about it, not just because I hate feeding more money into the Bezos empire every month but because AWS has such a stranglehold on web service hosting of our size -- too big for a smaller hosting service, too small for our own data center.
+- I'm not happy about it, not just because I hate feeding more money into the Bezos empire every month but because AWS has such a stranglehold on web service hosting of our size -- too big for a smaller hosting service, too small for our own data center.
 I just cannot help but think that it's a Bad Thing for academic/nonprofit services like ours to all be dependent on megacorps for our very presence.
+- How much good does it do us to escape the extractive clutches of Elsevier and Springer-Nature if we’re doing so by jumping into the maw of AWS?
-But if you don't want to deal with the risks and costs involved in owning and operating the metal yourself, there just aren't good options.
+- But if you don't want to deal with the risks and costs involved in owning and operating the metal yourself, there just aren't many alternatives, and certainly not many good ones.
+- MSU, like most institutions, hosts a large scale data center — and in fact I think two, one owned and operated by central IT and one owned and operated by out supercomputing center.
+The latter can’t really help us, as it’s focused pretty exclusively on computational uses and not at all on web hosting.
+The former comes with a suite of restrictions and regulations in terms of access and security — understandable, given recent attacks and exploits such as the one that forced UM to disconnect the entire campus from the internet on the first day of classes — that make it impossible for us to be flexible enough with our work.
+- So we’re stuck with commercial hosting, and given the complexity of our needs, we’re stuck with the major cloud services.
+But does it have to be that way?
 - We need to invent those alternatives, because as the example of OA publishing demonstrates, waiting for commercial providers to develop them will only increase our lock-in
 - What if we were to develop a consortium-based non-profit, in which all research institutions and other nonprofits who are members pay into a professionally staffed data center.
 Economies of scale coupled with community governance
 - UK institutions are thinking in this direction: https://www.silicon.co.uk/cloud/why-data-centre-collaboration-is-key-to-success-for-uk-research-165462/amp
 - A consortium like this could be centralized -- asking each institution or organization to take what it's currently paying for its own infrastructure and instead contribute it to a shared community-owned infrastructure